MPRlab/mono/CSP_Composer_V2/README.txt

 	13) Number of Registers Constraint: Number of registers in the instrument where the song will be played.

+	14) Time parameters of the song.
+Ex: 300 50, creates a song that is 5 min long and has time divisions of 50 ms.

 The File format should follow exacly:

 #####